ietf-wg-ppm/draft-ietf-ppm-dap/draft-ietf-ppm-dap.md

 * Discard the aggregate share computed by the helper and then fabricate aggregate shares that combine into an arbitrary aggregate result

-These are both attacks on soundness, which we already assume to hold only if both aggregators are honest, which puts these malicious-leader attacks out of scope.
+These are both attacks on correctness, which we already assume to hold only if both aggregators are honest, which puts these malicious-leader attacks out of scope (see {{sec-considerations}}.

 [[OPEN ISSUE: Should we have authentication in either direction between the helper and the collector? #155]]